probeiuscorp/rfcs/text/0000-derived-contexts.md

 would give the same power to users as `.apply`.

 However, there are a number of reasons this interface isn't that great:
-- combining more than two or three Contexts in not that common, for which the Array is needless overhead
+- combining more than two or three Contexts is not that common, for which the Array is needless overhead
-- there is no Context namespace, so it would need to be exposed as a plain function from 'react'
+- there is no Context namespace, so it would need to be exposed as a plain function from 'react'.
+I don't know what'd be a nice name for it.

 However, I figured mentioning `Promise` would be useful for precedence.